 Hiring a digital agency: working with an online marketing firm helps save budget.
 Most agencies won’t charge for the use of paid platforms, licenses and their templates (which take forever to master).
 Marketing firms know how to manage martech better than anyone as that is all they do, with different clients in different campaigns & budgets.

 What you should do: ask your marketing consultant for assistance to select the right tools for your industry, requirements and budget.
 Find specialized digital marketing firms (focused on lead generation) that offer support for the tools they recommend.
 Design a training plan under the guidance of the firm and capability & schedule of your internal team.

-3. Experience & Expertise
+3. Experience and expertise

 Well, this is a human resource challenge.
 Either way, you will need someone to understand the industry.
 Trust me, you HAVE internal people that can -under guidance- output content that will lead to new leads, you just need to be trained and follow a set of common practices defined in your marketing strategy.
 Take your time to evaluate profiles and use platforms like LinkedIn to understand the general tasks of each digital marketing specialist prior to hiring one.

 Inside marketing team: experienced professionals are expensive, but amazing at what they do.
 The key is to find moldable people for your team that already have 2+ years of experience.
 If you choose to go the route of hiring new graduates, you should be ready for a longer term investment.
 Always pick quality over quantity.

 If you’re tight on budget, it’s best to hire a few people but with real experience in an agency or sway a competitor’s key team members to join your team (which, in my opinion is a more strategic play).
 This way you get more bang for your buck.